 - "Rate adaptation, Congestion Control and Fairness: A Tutorial" by JY Le Boudec: pdf

-There is a lab every week, on Fridays 11:15-13:00 in room INF1 and 13:15-15:00 in room INM202 for those who are allowed on campus on the day of the lab.
-The lab session is simultaneously streamed on zoom in room 963 9102 2783, for those of you who are not allowed on campus or prefer to work from home; parallel breakout rooms will be setup as required.
+There is a lab every week, on Fridays 11:15-13:00 in rooms INF1 and INF019 (only for those who have only a Mac with processor M1) and 13:15-15:00 in room INM202 and INF019 (only for those who have only a Mac with processor M1).
+The lab session is simultaneously streamed on zoom in room 620 0940 7593, for those of you who are not allowed on campus or prefer to work from home; parallel breakout rooms will be setup as required.

 In most labs, there is a more advanced section called